Alidou Barkire

-Alidou Barkire (born 1925) is a Nigerien politician and former Minister of Justice.

-Alidou was born and educated Niamey, and trained to become a teacher in what is now Mali, after which he briefly served in the colonial army and then taught in French Sudan.
-In 1962 he became secretary general of national defense and director of national defense in Niger.
-He was Minister of Justice from 1970 until the 1974 Nigerien coup d'état.
+Alidou Barkire (born 1925) is a Nigerien politician and former minister of justice.
+Alidou was born and educated in Niamey, and trained to become a teacher in what is now Mali, after which he briefly served in the colonial army and then taught in French Sudan.
+In 1962 he became secretary general of national defence and director of national defence in Niger.
+He was minister of justice from 1970 until the 1974 Nigerien coup d'état.